ibericoalex/ibericos-memory-game/README.md

 - All the photos displayed on the website were captured by me.

 ## **Acknowledgements**
-A special acknowledgment to my mentor, Akshat Garg, for his instrumental guidance as I navigated this project within a mere 2 to 3 days.
+I extend heartfelt gratitude to my mentor, Akshat Garg, for his instrumental guidance as I navigated this project within a mere 2 to 3 days.
 His promptness and availability played a pivotal role, and I am profoundly thankful for it.